ssung13/AwsAPI/README.md

 And lastly, set apikey in configuratino to your openai apikey.
 You can optionally use the amazon aws lambda's environment variables and set the api key there and use process.env to retreive it.

-/* Example */
+# Example
-// set the environment variable named API_KEY in Amazon AWS, then call
+*// set the environment variable named API_KEY in Amazon AWS, then call*

 const configuration = new Configuration({
   apiKey: process.env.API_KEY,
 });

-// or you can just do this
+*// or you can just do this*

 let apiKey = "YOUR API KEY";
 const configuration = new Configuration({